chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Mixture of Experts with Mixture of Precisions for Tuning Quality of Service](https://arxiv.org/abs/2407.14417): quantization on MoE models
 - [ ] [Zero-Delay QKV Compression for Mitigating KV Cache and Network Bottlenecks in LLM Inference](https://arxiv.org/abs/2408.04107): compress the KV Cache
 - [ ] [ABQ-LLM: Arbitrary-Bit Quantized Inference Acceleration for Large Language Models](https://arxiv.org/abs/2408.08554): quantization matrix multiplication of arbitrary precision combinations based on BTC (Binary TensorCore) equivalents
+- [ ] [Progressive Mixed-Precision Decoding for Efficient LLM Inference](https://arxiv.org/abs/2410.13461): gradual lowering of precision deeper in the generated sequence, together with a spectrum of precision-switching schedulers

 ### Batch Processing